primer/react-template/README.md

 4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 5. Go to `src/Playground.js` to start prototyping.

-## 5 reasons why this is great
+## 10 reasons why this is great
-- Color modes are instantly available
+- 🧑🏻‍💻 Get used to using Codespaces
+- 🥺 You're a new Hubber, you have enough to learn already
+- 👁 Color mode test your layout quickly
+- 🧖‍♀️ Prototype layouts outside the main platform
-- No clutter on your local computer
+- 🗑 No clutter on your local computer
-- No local problems
+- 🥴 No local problems
-- No linter or formatter issues
+- 🪄 No linter or formatter issues
-- Send over a preview link while working live on your code, no waiting for deploy previews needed.
+- ▶️ Send over a preview link while working live on your code, no waiting for deploy previews needed.
-- No need to set up a new react project, just instantly start prototyping
+- 🚀 No need to set up a new react project, just instantly start prototyping
+- 🧪 You want to learn React